Deji69/Croupier/README.md

 ### Completion Detection

 Croupier can detect completion of the current mission.
-New spins will not be generated for mission replans/restarts until the current mission is completed.
+Current spin will not be overwritten by a new one for mission replans/restarts until the current mission is completed.

 _Support for live validation of target kills is WIP._

 ### In-Game UI

-Allows manual selection of mission, full custom spins, respins, and going back through previous spins, as well as some customisation options.
-You can also display spins in-game in an unobtrusive semi-transparent window.
+Allows manual selection of mission, fully custom spins, respins, and going back through the spin history, as well as some customisation options.
+You can also display spins in-game in an unobtrusive, semi-transparent window.

 <img src="./images/croupier-berlin-ingame.jpg" title="Unintrusive in-game spin display." width="47%">